What makes an enterprise CMS AI-ready?

 3. Hard for Google to crawl

-If the website's sitemap is not updated throughout the migration process, it is much more complicated for Google to crawl.
-As a result, not all the website's pages would be indexed, which could seriously harm search engine rankings.
+If the website’s sitemap is not updated throughout the migration process, it becomes much more difficult for Google to crawl.
+As a result, not all of the website’s pages may be indexed, which can seriously harm search engine rankings.

-These are just three of many possible negative consequences of migrating a website without having an SEO strategy.
-Therefore, to avoid unexpected results, creating a well-tailored website migration plan is a crucial component of maintaining your positions in search results.
+These are just three of many possible negative consequences of migrating a website without an SEO strategy.
+Creating a well-tailored website migration plan is a key component of maintaining your positions in search results.

 Site migration SEO checklist for the preparation stage